bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsdeletefromnamespacesoptions.refresh.md

 ## SavedObjectsDeleteFromNamespacesOptions.refresh property

-The Elasticsearch Refresh setting for this operation
+The HyperSec Refresh setting for this operation

 <b>Signature:</b>